|A book by|

 the Mosaics of the Mind

-Once they finish with things as basic as perceptual transformations and memory phenomena, theories of brain function must explain abstractions and associations as diverse as categories, abstracts, schemas, scripts, syntax, and metaphor.
+<! first para> Once they finish with things as basic as perceptual transformations and memory phenomena, theories of brain function must explain abstractions and associations as diverse as categories, abstracts, schemas, scripts, syntax, and metaphor.
 But these too are only intermediate goals for a theory of higher intellectual function.
 Any one worthy of the name also aspires, however sketchily, to explaining the unity of conscious experience and how it shifts (indeed, can be steered) among topics that had, shortly before, been gestating subconsciously.

 Consciousness, as I have discussed in both The Cerebral Symphony and How Brains Think, has so many different common connotations that discussions are often confusing, everyone talking at cross purposes.
 Even within medicine and neuroscience, the word means quite a few different things, and there is no reason to assume that they share common mechanisms.